cloudera/livy/README.rst

 .. code:: shell

-   % export SPARK_HOME=/usr/lib/spark
+   export SPARK_HOME=/usr/lib/spark
-   % export HADOOP_CONF_DIR=/etc/hadoop/conf
+   export HADOOP_CONF_DIR=/etc/hadoop/conf

 Then start the server with:

 .. code:: shell

-    % ./bin/livy-server
+    ./bin/livy-server

-Livy will use the Spark configuration under ``SPARK_HOME`` by default.
-The Spark configuration can be overridden by setting the ``SPARK_CONF_DIR`` environment variable before starting Livy.
+Livy uses the Spark configuration under ``SPARK_HOME`` by default.
+You can override the Spark configuration by setting the ``SPARK_CONF_DIR`` environment variable before starting Livy.

-It is strongly recommended that Spark is configured to submit applications in YARN cluster mode.
+It is strongly recommended to configure Spark to submit applications in YARN cluster mode.
 That makes sure that user sessions have their resources properly accounted for in the YARN cluster, and that the host running the Livy server doesn't become overloaded when multiple user sessions are running.